Non-explosive reactive armor: Iraqi developments

 In 1989, the Iraqi Military Production Authority (MPA) unveiled a composite appliqué armor kit for the T-55 at the Baghdad International Exhibition of Military Technology, also known as the Baghdad Arms Fair.
 This appliqué armour was fitted to a small number of tanks prior to the Gulf War.
 Those tanks were known by the Iraqi Army as Al Faw and Enigma by NATO intelligence services because of its unknown nature at that time.

 During combat use in the battle of Khafji, the armour proved to be effective against MILAN anti-tank guided missiles.
 Post-war assessment of the appliqué armour of the captured Al Faw showed that the each armour block contained a spaced array of several sandwiches made of aluminium and steel sheets with a rubber interlayer.
-This composite armour relied on the bulging effect protection mechanism and tests have shown this design to have a twice the effectiveness of steel against shaped charge weapons, though no more effectiveness than steel against armor-piercing rounds.
+Despite the crude appearance, tests showed that the Enigma appliqué armor could defeat all Western ATGMs and anti-tank handheld weapons at the time, with the exception of the AGM-114 Hellfire missile.